willpowergamewerks/Willgame/readme.md

 # We will game

-Future home of "We will game" blockchain fetureing the "willgame coin".
+Future home of "We will game" blockchain featuring the "willgame coin".